Billy Dixon - His Life & Adventures

 “When the XIT established itself in the Texas panhandle, the cowboy was typical, genuine and picturesque.
 He was the cock of the walk, who could eat centipedes for breakfast and barbed wire for supper without injuring his digestion, and dance all night and ride all day without missing a step.
 His like will never be seen again.
 He had a rough hide and a tender heart, and an ear that was inclined to every hard luck story that passed his way.”

-Billy Dixon - His Life & Adventures is the latest classic of Texas history produced by Copano Bay Press.
+Billy Dixon - His Life & Adventures is another classic of Texas history produced by Copano Bay Press.

 - Billy Dixon - His Life & Adventures